UK climate panel sets big goals: less meat, drive electric

 Environmental groups welcomed the findings, but the proposals could be seen as daunting to some businesses and the government.

-The main opposition Labour Party said it is introducing a motion this week asking Parliament to declare an “environmental emergency.”
-Scottish First Minister Nicola Sturgeon went a step further, declaring a “climate emergency” Sunday during a speech to the Scottish National Party’s annual conference in Edinburgh.
+Parliament voted Wednesday for a non-binding motion from the main opposition Labour Party urging Britain to declare a “climate emergency.”

-While some activists have called for Britain to set a 2025 target for net-zero emissions, May’s Conservative-led government has said it was waiting to see the committee’s report.
+Some activists have called for Britain to set a 2025 target for net-zero emissions.

 The committee said it considered earlier net-zero target dates, but 2050 was the most credible goal.